 “Have you eaten?”

 “Then bleed this one.”
-He motioned toward the man on the floor then handed Bryan the knife.
-Master Bryan then left the room and Nicolas turned to Ashleigh.
+He motioned toward the man on the floor and handed Bryan the knife.
+Master Bryan left the room and Nicolas turned to Ashleigh.
 “Now, start the story.”
 He laid on the couch once again, his head now resting in her lap.
 He took her hand.
-Bringing it to his lips, he curled back all of her fingers but her index one.
+Bringing it to his lips, he curled back all her digits but her index finger.

-She watched him closely, her breath quickening.
-Then, he bit down.
-She closed her eyes when she felt the pain, but she didn’t voice her unhappiness.
-She took a few seconds to recover, her eyes focusing on Master Bryan, who had returned with a few pails.
+She watched him, her breath quickening.
+He bit her finger and she closed her eyes when she felt the pain.
+But she didn’t voice her unhappiness.
+She took a few seconds to recover.
+When Master Bryan returned with a few pails, she turned to him.

 He slung the man over a chair back, the victim’s arms and head dangling.
 Grabbing the man’s hair, Bryan smiled when the captive let out a weak whine.
 Holding the man’s head at an uncomfortable, upright position, Bryan looked into his eyes.